usaid-cs/yesterday-i-learned/random.md

 - _Magnum opus_ is Latin for "great work", or "masterpiece".
 - [People with autism die much younger](https://www.healthline.com/health-news/why-people-with-autism-die-at-younger-age) (16 years younger on average).
 They consider suicide more often than the general population.
 - Sewing needles have rounded tips, so it doesn't damage the fibre.
 Leather needles have sharp tips instead.
-- The moon is the largest natural satellite relative to the planet's size.
-This is not hard to achieve, considering mercury has no moons, venus has no moons, ~~and Mars has no moons either~~.
 - Lenses with larger apertures (e.g. f/1.5) have more issues with chromatic aberration than lenses [of the same quality] with smaller apertures.
 - [Black crush](https://www.reddit.com/r/GooglePixel/comments/7i2xpr/pixel_2_black_crush_and_the_color_options/) refers to the ability to see different shades of black on a screen.
 - People in the middle ages [didn't](http://www.slate.com/blogs/quora/2013/12/24/did_people_in_the_middle_ages_throw_excrement_out_windows.html) throw poop out of doors.
 - Lynching is justice punishment by mob.
 It does not specify the method.
 - "Devil's lettuce" refers to marijuana, not kale.
-- Butter is 80% butterfat, 15% water, and 5% protein.
-Clarified butter is that without the water and protein.
 - It doesn't matter what colour you are; [if you are a woman, you get lighter sentences.](https://www.sciencedirect.com/science/article/pii/S0047235215000665)
 - The [Polsby-Popper Test](https://en.wikipedia.org/wiki/Polsby-Popper_Test) quantifies [how messed up gerrymandering is](https://reason.com/archives/2018/03/27/gerrymandering-is-out-of-control).
 First you draw the smallest circle that contains an area.
 Then you calculate the percentage coverage of the circle by that area.
 The more messed up gerrymandering is, the lower this coverage.
 - Where's Wally becomes [Where's Waldo](https://en.wikipedia.org/wiki/Where%27s_Wally%3F) in North America.